hfase01/Loaded-WP/wp-content/themes/graphene/readme.txt

 If you have translated the theme to other languages than those listed above, or if you think you have a better translation, please contact me so that I can include your translation with the theme.

+SOCIAL MEDIA ICON CREDITS

+The social media iconds used in this theme is taken from the free Social Media Bookmark Icon + icon set by Benjamin Reid.
+The original link from where the social media icons are taken is http://www.nouveller.com/general/free-social-media-bookmark-icon-pack-the-ever-growing-icon-set/

 HEADER IMAGE CREDITS